-The use of a computer with specific software, or in accessible mode, is a starting point for blind people who want to get informed and communicate.
+The use of a computer with special software, or in accessible mode, is a starting point for blind people who want to inform themselves and communicate.
 However, there are things that cannot yet be transmitted, such as the image of three-dimensional objects.

-A team from Stanford University works on a way to show blind people 3D information, such as three-dimensional figures from a CAD or modeling program.
+A team at Stanford University is working on a way to show blind people 3D information, such as three-dimensional figures from a CAD or modeling program.
 A touch monitor, yes sir.
-The studies led to the creation of a 3D tactile display prototype made up of tactile "pixels" (Taxel?)
-That rise or fall according to the shape to be represented.
+The studies have led to the creation of a prototype of a 3D tactile display composed of tactile "pixels" (Taxel?) that rise or fall depending on the shape to be represented.

 The research project is a collaboration between the head of the Stanford Scientific Laboratory Sean Follmer and students Alexa Siu e Joshua Honey.
 The touch screen is intended to develop common spaces in which blind people can widen their working autonomy by also carrying out tasks that would have required viewing.